mahmudahsan/flutter_firebase_vote/README.md

 ## Support
-If it helps you, please give a star in this repo.
-Also support my by subscribing my [youtube channel](https://www.youtube.com/channel/UCtHlgyUw0wLE5Ous9swfFlg).
+If it helps you, please give a ***star*** in this repo.
+Also you can support me by subscribing my [youtube channel](https://www.youtube.com/channel/UCtHlgyUw0wLE5Ous9swfFlg).

 ## Questions or feedback?